AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 Everywhere in the Catacombs is the anchor, emblem of that hope which separated Christianity from Paganism.
-Another symbol is the fish, which plays a prominent part in Christian symbolry.
+Another symbol is the fish, which plays a prominent part in Christian symbolism.
 It is curious and instructive to account for this ideograph.
 It is used as a cryptogram of Christ.
 The word is a sort of acrostic of the name and office of our Lord.

-The Greek word fish, in capitals --- IXOYE --- would be a secret cypher that would stand for our Lord\'s name, when men dared not write or speak it; and the word or the picture of a fish meant to the Christian the name of his Savior; and he wore as a charm a fish cut in ivory, or mother- of-pearl, on his neck living, and bore to his grave to be exhumed centuries after his death an effigy of a fish to signify his faith.
+The Greek word fish, in capitals --- *IXOYE* --- would be a secret cypher that would stand for our Lord\'s name, when men dared not write or speak it; and the word or the picture of a fish meant to the Christian the name of his Savior; and he wore as a charm a fish cut in ivory, or mother-of-pearl, on his neck living, and bore to his grave to be exhumed centuries after his death an effigy of a fish to signify his faith.
 These and the vine, the sheep, the dove, the ark, the palm and other emblems in the Catacombs express only hope, faith, cheerful confidence.
-The horrid inventions of Augustine, the cruel monstrosities of Angelo and Dante, and the abominations of the mediaeval theology were all unthought of then, and have no hint in the Catacombs.
+The horrid inventions of Augustine, the cruel monstrosities of **Angelo** and **Dante**, and the abominations of the mediaeval theology were all unthought of then, and have no hint in the Catacombs.

 Still more instructive are the inscriptions.
-As De Rossi observes, the most ancient inscriptions differ from those of the Pagans \"more by what they do not say than by what they do say.\" While the Pagans denote the rank or social position of their dead as *clarissima femine*, or lady of senatorial rank, Christian epigraphy is destitute of all mention of distinctions.
+As **De Rossi** observes, the most ancient inscriptions differ from those of the Pagans \"more by what they do not say than by what they do say.\" [^80] While the Pagans denote the rank or social position of their dead as *clarissima femine*, or lady of senatorial rank, Christian epigraphy is destitute of all mention of distinctions.
 Only the name and some expression of endearment and confidence are inscribed.
-Says Northcote: \"They proceed upon the assumption that there is an incessant interchange of kindly offices between this world and the next, between the living and the dead.\" Mankind is a brotherhood, and not a word can be found to show any thought of the mutilation of the great fraternity, and the consignment of any portion of it to final despair.
+Says Northcote: \"They proceed upon the assumption that there is an incessant interchange of kindly offices between this world and the next, between the living and the dead.\"[^81] Mankind is a brotherhood, and not a word can be found to show any thought of the mutilation of the great fraternity, and the consignment of any portion of it to final despair.
 Such are these among the
-inscriptions: \"Peace with thee, Urania;\"[^79] \"Always in God mayest thou live, sweet soul;\"[^80] \"Mayest thou live in the Lord, and pray for us.\" They had \'"emigrated,\" had been "translated," \"born into eternity,\" but not a word is found expressive of doubt or fear, horror and gloom, such as in subsequent generations formed the staple of the literature of death and the grave, and rendered the Christian graveyard, up to the beginning of the seventeenth century, a horrible place.
-The first Christians regarded the grave as the doorway into a better world, and expressed only hope and trust in their emblems and inscriptions.
+inscriptions: \"Peace with thee, Urania;\"[^82] "Always in God mayest thou live, sweet soul;\"[^83] \"Mayest thou live in the Lord, and pray for us."
+They had "emigrated," had been "translated," \"born into eternity,\" but not a word is found expressive of doubt or fear, horror and gloom, such as in subsequent generations formed the staple of the literature of death and the grave, and rendered the Christian graveyard, up to the beginning of the seventeenth century, a horrible place.
+The first Christians regarded the grave as the doorway into a better world and expressed only hope and trust in their emblems and inscriptions.

-Following are additional specimen epitaphs: \"Irene in Pace.\" \"Here lies Marcia put to rest in a dream of peace.\" \"Victoria sleeps;\"[^81]
+Following are additional specimen epitaphs: \"Irene in Pace.\" \"Here lies Marcia put to rest in a dream of peace.\" \"Victoria sleeps;\"[^84]
-\"Zoticus laid here to sleep;\"[^82] \"Snatched home eternally.\"[^83]
+\"Zoticus laid here to sleep;\"[^85] \"Snatched home eternally.\"[^86]
 \"In Christ; Alexander is not dead but lives beyond the stars, and his body rests in this tomb.\" Contrast these with the tone of heathen funeral inscriptions.
-In general the pagan epitaphs were like that which Sophocles expresses in the Oedipis, at Colomus:
+In general the pagan epitaphs were like that which Sophocles expresses in the *Oedipis*, at Colomus:

 > \"Happiest beyond compare\
 > Never to taste of life;\